brightparagon/TIL/MongoDB/create-reference-on-model.md

 module.exports = mongoose.model('User', userSchema);
 ```

-then create another model that is going to refer to User model
+Then create another model that is going to refer to User model
 **post.js**
 ```javascript
 var mongoose = require('mongoose');